 - Exaggerated in the Futurama episode "A Bicyclops Built for Two" in which Alcazar claims he survived the depopulation of the Cyclopian planet because he was cleaning a pool at the time and the massive fireball passed over him safely.
 Subverted after Alcazar is revealed to be a shapeshifting con artist who built fake ruins to scam women of several species into marrying him.

-- Star Wars Rebels: In "Empire Day", Zeb at one point has Agent Kallus in his gun sights, but is told by Kanan to shoot the Inquisitor, a much larger threat who arrived on the scene at the same time, instead.
+- Star Wars Rebels: In "Empire Day", Zeb at one point has Agent Kallus in his gun sights, but is told by Kanan to shoot the Inquisitor.
+A much larger threat who arrived on the scene at the same time, instead.
 Kallus' survival ends up having some interesting consequences.